Alovchin91/flac-winrt/README.md

 Currently, FLAC for Windows Runtime exposes only a decoder as this is what most developers would need in a Windows Store app.
 But as far as Windows Runtime matures and becomes a technology that is used in desktop development as well, FLAC for Windows Runtime will also update and add necessary functionality.

+## How to get

+The recommended way to get FLAC for Windows Runtime package is to use NuGet: [FLAC.WindowsRuntime](https://www.nuget.org/packages/FLAC.WindowsRuntime/)

+You can also download the [latest release](../releases/latest) from this GitHub project.

 ## Sample usage

 To decode a FLAC file stream, use `FLAC.WindowsRuntime.Decoder.StreamDecoder` class.
 Instantiate the class and then call `StreamDecoder.Init` to initialize the decoder.
 Use `Init()` overload to provide your own FLAC decoder callbacks implementation, or use `Init(IRandomAccessStream)` overload to rely on internal FLAC for Windows Runtime implementation.